The following is the Gildredge House Admissions Policy for 2018-19.

 Admission of Year 6 (Primary) students to Year 7 (Secondary)

 Gildredge House is classed as an all-through school.
 This means that children attending Year 6 at the primary school have an automatic entitlement to transfer to Year 7 of the secondary school but may, if preferred, apply for a place at an alternative school during the normal secondary transfer process.

-The first all-through primary to secondary transfer cohort will happen from 2019/20.
+The first all-through primary to secondary transfer cohort will be admitted in 2020/21.

 Late applications are dealt with under the same admissions priorities, but not until after ‘on time’ applications have been processed.

-Should spaces be available after the initial round then eligible students will be offered a place.
+Should spaces be available after the normal annual admissions rounds then eligible students will be offered a place.
 In the event that the school is full late applicants join the waiting list.